calipho-sib/nextprot-docs/news/2022/03/07/New release with updated peptide and expression data.md

 ##Changes to the user interface

 The antibody track has been removed from the Peptides view as it focusses on the peptides detected by MS. Antibodies are still displayed in the Proteomics view.
-Example: Barrier-to-autointegration factor (BANF1) [NX\_O75531](../entry/NX_O75531/proteomics)
+Example: Antibody HPA039242 from the Human Protein Atlas (HPA) to barrier-to-autointegration factor (BANF1) [NX\_O75531](../entry/NX_O75531/proteomics)

 ##New advanced search SPARQL queries

 The following query of interest to the rare disease community has been added:

-• NXQ\_00294 **Variants in MECP2 causing Rett Syndrome**
+* NXQ\_00294 **Variants in MECP2 causing Rett Syndrome**

 to the [SNORQL](https://snorql.nextprot.org/) interface.

 ##New predictions of protein functions

-Function predictions for ? additional entries (?) are now available.
-There are now ? entries with function predictions listed in the [functional proteome project](../about/functional-proteome-project) page.
+Function predictions for 1 additional entry ([NX\_P0C7W6](../entry/NX_P0C7W6/function-predictions)) are now available.
+There are now 29 entries with function predictions listed in the [functional proteome project](../about/functional-proteome-project) page.